mehulagg/gitlab/doc/api/vulnerabilities.md

 ## Revert vulnerability to detected state

-Reverts a given vulnerability to detected state.
-Returns status code `304` if the vulnerability is already in detected state.
+Reverts a given vulnerability to the detected state.
+Returns status code `304` if the vulnerability is already in the detected state.

-If an authenticated user does not have permission to [dismiss vulnerabilities](../user/permissions.md#project-members-permissions), this request will result in a `403` status code.
+If an authenticated user doesn't have permission to [dismiss vulnerabilities](../user/permissions.md#project-members-permissions), this request results in a `403` status code.

 ```plaintext
 POST /vulnerabilities/:id/revert